 THERE ARE CURRENTLY THREE BOOKS PUBLISHED (AUSTRALIA & UK) IN THIS SERIES:

-Locked Ward (Natalie King 4) is in progress though!
-Currently with first readers.
+Locked Ward (Natalie King 4) is due out February 2023.

 - MEDEA’S CURSE

 Released January 28th 2015 with Text publishing order here or on Amazon.

 Out in B format March 24th 2016.
 Legend Press UK released it on October 3rd 2016